One thing that crosses international boundaries is how people misunderstand the cost of financial advice.

 Another similarity is that those most willing to pay fees for service are the wealthier clients.
 At first blush one might surmise that of course the wealthy are more open to paying fees because they have more money.
 That isn’t the case.
 The fees paid are roughly proportionate.
 In fact, usually smaller accounts that go fee-only save proportionally more than do larger ones.
 The difference is that affluent or wealthy clients tend to be business owners or professionals who are familiar with employing fee-for-service consultants, like accountants and attorneys.

 The transition to introducing fees is slow, requiring a lot of education on the part of advisers and willingness to listen on the part of consumers.
 Similar to where the US was in the 1980s, India has only a handful of pioneering fee-only planners.
 Most advisers wanting to switch from pushing financial products to doing comprehensive financial planning have rolled out a fee-based model first.
 They hope consumers will eventually embrace the advantages — lower costs and fewer conflicts of interest — inherent in a fee-only compensation model.

 In my career, I have watched and participated in financial planning’s growth as a profession in the US.
 It’s a privilege to be able to see it develop in India as well.

 Rick Kahler, ChFC, is president of Kahler Financial Group, a fee-only financial planning firm.
 His work and research regarding the integration of financial planning and psychology has been featured or cited in scores of broadcast media, periodicals and books.
 He is a co-author of four books on financial planning and therapy.
-He is a faculty member at Golden Gate University and the president of the Financial Therapy Association.
+He is a faculty member at Golden Gate University and the former president of the Financial Therapy Association.